ian-howell/speaking/2025-03-22-slu-hackathon/growth-mindset/speech.md

     essential to mastery, and to learn from criticism.

 This is what I reference twice a year to evaluate myself as an employee at Microsoft.
-More importantly, it's what I use to judge the progress that I have made as a software developer and as a person in general.
+But more importantly, it's what I use to judge the progress that I have made as a software developer and as a person in general.
 And it's not just me.
 My coworkers also use it.
 My managers use it, not only to assess themselves, but also as a guideline for how they determine which of their direct reports are exceeding expectations, who they are going to promote, and who's going to be getting a really big bonus.
 These are also the qualities that interviewers are looking for when deciding who to bring on as a new hire or intern.